prashanthvarma/graphiant-sdk-go/docs/V1GroupsIdMembersPostRequest.md

 `func (o *V1GroupsIdMembersPostRequest) HasMemberIds() bool`

 HasMemberIds returns a boolean if a field has been set.

+### GetReplaceExisting

+`func (o *V1GroupsIdMembersPostRequest) GetReplaceExisting() bool`

+GetReplaceExisting returns the ReplaceExisting field if non-nil, zero value otherwise.

+### GetReplaceExistingOk

+`func (o *V1GroupsIdMembersPostRequest) GetReplaceExistingOk() (*bool, bool)`

+GetReplaceExistingOk returns a tuple with the ReplaceExisting field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetReplaceExisting

+`func (o *V1GroupsIdMembersPostRequest) SetReplaceExisting(v bool)`

+SetReplaceExisting sets ReplaceExisting field to given value.

+### HasReplaceExisting

+`func (o *V1GroupsIdMembersPostRequest) HasReplaceExisting() bool`

+HasReplaceExisting returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)